 I received the following commentary from a person who apparently wishes to remain anonymous—and for good reason given the ill-advised and treacherous “cancel culture” that exists in America today.

-The writer points to the hypocrisy of the media and those on the left who are quick to condemn the hundreds of thousands of Americans who gathered in the Ellipse to hear the president speak on January 6 but not the marauding gangs of thugs who rioted and burned down hundreds of businesses in several cities last summer.
+The writer points to the hypocrisy of the media and those on the left who are quick to condemn thousands of patriotic Americans who gathered in the Ellipse to hear President Trump speak on January 6, 2021, but not the marauding gangs of Black Lives Matter and ANTIFA thugs who rioted and burned down hundreds of businesses and caused billions of dollars in damage in several cities in the summer of 2020.

 Decide for yourself after reading the following commentary: